threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### On the Threefold Connect App, it says I need to migrate my Titan farm from V2 to V3.
 What do I have to do?
 How long does this take?

-You simply need to press on the button *Migrate to V3*.
+You simply need to press on the button *Migrate to V3* on the Threefold Connect App to migrate your Titan to V3.
 This process usually takes a couple of minutes but it can take a little bit longer.

 ***